 The responses highlighted several themes including encouraging and educating residents about the relationship between waste and climate change, putting pressure on packaging producers and there was support for a variety of materials collected at the kerbside.

 An action plan and timeline has now been developed to track progress until 2050.
 Actions will be subject to funding and changes to Government policy, legislation and regulations, or other changes in circumstances.

 The partnership is made up of Leicestershire County Council, Blaby District Council, Charnwood Borough Council, Harborough District Council, Hinckley and Bosworth Borough Council, Melton Borough Council, North West Leicestershire District Council and Oadby and Wigston Borough Council.

-All partner authorities will be feeding back through their own decision-making processes, and the updated plan is to be discussed at Leicestershire County Council’s Cabinet on 10 February 2023.
+All partner authorities will be feeding back through their own decision-making processes, and the updated plan will also be discussed by Leicestershire County Council’s Cabinet.